mabuni1998/GFRM-laser-quantum-phase-noise/README.md

 end
 ```

-We then provide a function that updates the population (this function is run at each timestep). k, here denotes which event (index of column) that happened and the population is changed according to that.
-Note that N[end] which is the phase is changed only if k==5.
-All other variables (na and ne) are changed according to A (notice the loop over the rows of A at the column index k)
+We then provide a function that updates the population (this function is run at each timestep). `k`, here denotes which event (index of column) that happened and the population is changed according to that.
+Note that `N[end]`, which is the phase phi, is changed only if `k==5`.
+All other variables (na and ne) are changed according to `A` (notice the loop over the rows of `A` at the column index `k`)
 ```julia
 #Define how the population is updated.
 Here we also add the phase noise if k==5 (spontanoues decay)
 function update_population!(N,A,k,dt,params)